-The General Assembly of the EUMENT-NET will be held, on the 18th of September 2019 AT University of federico II, Naples-Italy.
+The General Assembly of the EUMENT-NET has been held, on the 18th of September 2019 at University of federico II, Naples-Italy.

 Eument-net is a European Network of Mentoring Programmes for the Advancement of Equal Opportunities and Cultural and Institutional Change in Academia and Research, partnership - association with no shared legal obligations - of mentoring programmes linked to academic or research institutions which provides support and experience exchange for mentoring program coordinators.